Hey, would you like to pay tax that you don't actually need to pay?

 You can find your state's sales tax rate here.
-It is important that you do this as there are significant variations between states.
-For instance, some states have one rate that applies state-wide, while in others, the rate varies between counties and cities.
+It is important that you do this, because taxes vary significantly among the different states.
+For instance, some have one rate that applies state-wide, while in others, the rate varies between counties and cities.

 Note: In some states you also need to collect sales tax on shipping and handling.

 You can learn more about sales tax here.

 There are a few other things to consider when looking into the taxes you'll be responsible for as a seller.

 If you are a US citizen purchasing wholesale goods from a supplier within the US, then you will probably need a resale certificate or license from the state in which your business is located.

 A resale certificate or license enables you to purchase goods wholesale without paying sales tax.
 It also allows you to collect sales tax from your customers, the end consumer.

 Without a resale certificate, you will have to pay sales tax on the goods you buy wholesale and then also charge sales tax.
 In this case you can add the sales tax you paid as a deduction on your return, but it is much less complicated to just present your reseller's license when you buy.